A Corgipoo is a mix between a Pembroke Welsh Corgi and Miniature, Toy or Standard Poodle.

-A slicker brush, dematter and comb are all really useful brushes to groom your Corgipoo with.
+A slicker brush and comb are all really useful brushes to groom your Corgipoo with.

-Ears must be checked frequently to avoid ear infection so add this to your daily grooming session and teeth should be cleaned at least twice a week; this helps avoid dental diseases and keeps their mouths fresh.
+Ears must be checked frequently to avoid ear infection so add this to your daily grooming session and teeth should be cleaned at least twice a week which helps avoid dental diseases and keeps their mouth fresh.

 Corgipoo Care Guide

 The Corgi Poodle Mix is a great addition to any small family or senior in need of companionship; they have a great outgoing personality with simple grooming requirements.

 Food and Dietary Requirements